 What is serverless?

 Serverless has many definitions, but it can be considered as next step from IaaS (Infrastructure as a Service), to FaaS (Function as a service) where abstraction of application processing moves up from deploying virtual machines and containers to deploying bare business logic functions to be executed on ephemeral automatically scalable managed execution environment such as AWS Lambda.
-Serverless functions can be triggered from multiple events, for example http request to API Gateway or S3 event stream event.
+Serverless functions can be triggered from multiple events, for example https request to API Gateway or S3 event stream event.
 Currently 20 different AWS services can trigger Lambda functions.

 Serverless architectures and applications greatly differ from traditional server/virtual machine/container based architectures and applications.
 In serverless environment developer no longer needs to worry about building AMIs, installing OS patches, load balancing, instance types or in some cases even VPC networking since if you only need AWS managed services like DynamoDB or S3, you can access those from public internet.
 Serverless application can scale virtually to any load.
 You only pay for the actually consumed resources like processor time, memory, networking and utilized managed services.